weecology/updating-data/content/githubactions/updatedata/_index.md

 ![Screenshot of failed GitHub Actions log](/screenshots/github_actions-failed-test.png) Let's click Annotations -> R-CMD-check Test failures.
-![Screenshot of failed GitHub Actions log](/screenshots/github_actions-failed-test-2.png) Under "Run tests" we see that GitHub Actions has ran our tests have failed:
+![Screenshot of failed GitHub Actions log](/screenshots/github_actions-failed-test-2.png) Under "Run tests" we see that GitHub Actions has ran and is indicating our tests have failed:
     ```
     ══ Failed tests ════════════════════════════════════════════════════════════════
     ── Failure (test-periods-ga.R:12:5): Period values are valid. ──────────────────